Can I apply for child support?

 - a parent is deceased;

 - a parent has ill health that renders them unable to support the child;

 - a parent has caring responsibilities that renders them unable to support the child;

 To support your claim, you will need to provide evidence of the child’s situation and need for financial help.

-What happens after I submit a Change of Assessment Form?
+What happens after I submit a Child Support Change of Assessment Form?

-A Senior Case Review Officer will review the Change of Assessment Form and will decide in respect of your Application.
+A Senior Case Review Officer will review the Child Support Change of Assessment Form and will decide in respect of your Application.
 A Senior Case Review Officer has broad powers to make determinations including:

 - changes to the amount of child support payable, including increasing or decreasing the child support payable;